 The best hosts offer a variety of beverages to their guests.
 If you choose to serve alcohol, also provide some nonalcoholic options for those who choose not to imbibe or consume less alcohol.
 There is also nothing wrong with having a BYOB set up since everyone has specific preferences.

 Put your beverage station in a different location from the food area.
 This can prevent a bottleneck when everyone is trying to get something to drink and eat.
 Have a cooler or ice chest filled with enough ice nearby.

 Trash and Dirty Dishes

 If you're using paper products, have at least one trash can available.
 Keep an eye on it and empty it before it starts to overflow.

-You'll also need a place for everyone to place their dishes and glassware after they are finished.
-This can be a table or plastic bin that you place in an out-of-the-way location.
+You'll also need a place for everyone to put their dishes and glassware after they are finished.
+This can be a table or plastic bin that you set in an out-of-the-way location.